-Parental alienation is a complex issue that can arise in high-conflict separations or divorces, with serious implications for both parents and children.
+Parental alienation is a complex issue that can arise in high-conflict separations or divorces, often leading to challenging child custody disputes and serious implications for both parents and children.

-In this blog, we’ll explore what parental alienation is, how to identify it, and the legal avenues available to address it.
+In this blog, we’ll explore what parental alienation is, how to identify it, and the legal avenues available to address it, including advice from an experienced family lawyer.

 Understanding Parental Alienation

-Parental alienation involves behaviour by one parent aimed at damaging or destroying the relationship between the child and the other parent.
+Parental alienation involves behaviour by one parent aimed at damaging or destroying the parent child relationship between the child and the other parent.
+This situation often arises during a custody dispute or other family law matters.

-This behaviour can manifest through direct or indirect manipulation of the child’s emotions, often leading to the child rejecting, fearing, or resenting the alienated parent.
+This behaviour, also referred to as alienating behavior, can manifest through direct or indirect manipulation of the child’s emotions, often leading to the child rejecting, fearing, or resenting the targeted parent.

 Examples of behaviours associated with parental alienation include: